andresftenjo/testAngular/README.md

 		[$] git clone https://github.com/andresftenjo/testAngular.git

--  Then Navigate in the created PaintJs folder and run:
+-  Then Navigate in the created testAngular folder and run:

 		[$] npm install